mathitam/Chrome-Password-stealer/README.md

 # Usage:

-Powershell -exec bypass ./Get-Password.ps1
+Powershell.exe ./Get-Password.ps1

+# Note:
-# Note: Replace the Email credentials with your test email before running the script
+Replace the Email credentials with your test email before running the script